A yoga trainer took to Instagram to come out with her abuse by LGBTQ activist Divya Dureja.

 “Due to the drug and the very serious back injury I am suffering from, my body kept on collapsing from the long hours standing.
 After four hours, she ended this torture and allowed me to lay on the bed,” she explained.

 She added, “She (Divya), then forcefully introduced her hand in my vagina, for long minutes, getting deeper and deeper, regardless of the physical pain she was inflicting me, claiming she was planting a tree.”

-When Gendron regained consciousness, she just wanted to leave.
+When the survivor regained consciousness, she just wanted to leave.

 She explained in her post, “As the effects of the drugs finally were evaporating, I told her I wanted to leave, and she screamed ‘No baby, no baby.
 Let’s make love.’
 Finally, she started yelling ‘the spirit allows me to let you go, you can leave.’
 And I could leave the room, in shock.
 I could see in the waiters’ eyes they heard everything, but nobody moved.”

-After somehow escaping the situation, Gendron drove to her friend’s house in Arambol who then took her to the Pernem police station, where a First Information Report (No.33/2021) was registered.
+After somehow escaping the situation, the victim drove to her friend’s house in Arambol who then took her to the Pernem police station, where a First Information Report (No.33/2021) was registered.

 Divya was booked under Indian Penal Code (IPC) Sections 342 (wrongful confinement) and 354 (sexual assault).

 She then explained in her post, “After I pressed charges, I returned to the place of the assault, Sea View Resort in Ashwem along with police offers.
 The waiters admitted hearing everything and not trying to help me out.
 When I talked to the owner of the place, I was shocked by his reaction as he answered: ‘I do not talk with women.’
 Finally, we also met further witnesses who told they thought many people were in the room, including a man and a child.”